Vesicoureteral reflux

 A urinary tract infection (UTI) can be a symptom of VUR.
 Symptoms of a UTI may include fever, pain or burning with urination, frequent urination, and the feeling that the bladder does not empty completely.
 Fever may be the only symptom of a UTI in a small child.
 So a urinary tract infection should be suspected in any child who has a high fever without an obvious cause.

-How is vesicoureteral reflux (VUR) diagnosed?
+How is vesicoureteral reflux (VUR) in newborns diagnosed?

 How is vesicoureteral reflux (VUR) in newborns treated?